Special Note#

 env-update && source /etc/profile && export PS1="(chroot) ${PS1}"

-6.3 Hostname and Network Settings#
+6.3 Hostname and Network Configuration#

 Set Hostname: